arnoo-sel/vcs/README.md

 # Fork notes

-This fork of leikareipa's VCS aim to:
-- maintain a 64-bit Windows version, and provide executables for it
+This fork of leikareipa's VCS aim to maintain a 64-bit Windows version, and provide executables for it.

-This branch differs from VCS v2.6.1 in the following way:
-- Qt5 replaced with Qt6 (6.5.1)

 Below is the original README: